 So what happened?
 Was Williams tipped or did he orchestrate the confidential informant's early morning call in an elaborate effort to prank the police?

 "Who knows with Ezra," Harpham says, seeming equally at peace with both possibilities.

 Either way, Harpham and EPD proved up for Williams' challenge.
 Twice.

 Last month, Superior Court Judge Christopher Wilson sentenced the 34-year-old Williams to serve 51 years to life in state prison for a trio of armed robberies committed in late 2016 and early 2017, capping the story of Humboldt County's self-proclaimed notorious outlaw, a man responsible for the armed "take-over" robberies of three banks and two other businesses.
 As evidenced through hundreds of pages of court records and police reports reviewed by the Journal, as well as a host of interviews, Williams' is the story of a boy who grew up largely on his own in the Mattole Valley while his father did a prison bid for burglary.
-It's a story about the heroin epidemic strangling Humboldt County and a dope-sick young man needing $150 to maintain his addiction.
+It's a story about the heroin epidemic strangling Humboldt County and a dope-sick young man needing $150 a day to maintain his addiction.
 And it's a story about a series of capers and the detective who doggedly worked the case until he got his man.

 - Ezra Keith Williams